riccardomc/docs.asyncy.com/storyscript/README.md

 # function
 ```

-Use the method `type` to get the type of a variable as a sting.
+Use the method `type` to get the type of a variable as a string.

 ```coffeescript
 (1 is int) and (true is bool) and ("" is string)